 Bachelor of Science in Accounting

-Bachelor's degree programs in accounting combine coursework in accounting, business and information technology (IT).
-Accounting courses include accounting practices, and auditing and taxation; business courses include marketing and business management.
+Bachelor's degree programs in accounting combine coursework in accounting, business, and information technology (IT).
+Accounting courses include accounting practices and auditing and taxation; business courses include marketing and business management.
 IT courses teach students about accounting information systems, including accounting and taxation software programs and accounting databases.
-A bachelor's degree program in accounting might culminate in a final project or an internship experience.
-There are no education prerequisites for entry other than a high school diploma or GED.

 - Financial accounting